Hengle/TEDCore/README.md

 # TEDCore

 TEDCore is a Unity framework.
-The major purpose is to provide modules and tools for game developing in a stable and convenient ways.
+The major purpose is to provide modules and tools for game developing in convenient ways.

 ## Modules

 ### Singleton
-Singleton is based on Singleton pattern.
+Singleton is based on **Singleton design pattern**.
-It does force you to inherit MonoBehaviour when you want to register a new service in Services.
+There are two class of it, Singleton and MonoSingleton.

 #### Namespace
 TEDCore